11 Tips to Green your House Painting Project

 3. Consider the weather.
 Follow the shade when you apply house paint your home's exterior for a more durable coating.
 Schedule painting for a time when no rain is predicted to fall until at least 8-10 hours after completion of the job.
 A dry day is best for indoor painting as well, so that you can open windows and ventilate the rooms to minimize the chemical vapors you'll be breathing.

 4. Buy low-VOC paint.
 Read labels to look for low or no volatile organic compounds (VOCs), not just in the paint itself but also in any colorant that is to be added to its basic formula; choose a lighter color to minimize VOCs added via tinting.
 Latex paint usually has a much lower level of VOCs than alkyd, as does flat compared to glossy.
+Oil paint typically has higher VOCs so be very careful when using this type of paint.

 5. Try recycled paint, which is reprocessed surplus paint collected from businesses, government offices, and residences.
 Though its quality is comparable to that of new paint, it's priced considerably lower.
 Recycled paint does contain a certain level of VOCs, so use it for exterior house paint or for interior areas that are well ventilated and not used by asthma or allergy sufferers.
 Since it contains over 80 percent post-consumer material, using recycled paint makes you eligible for LEED credits.